Ughuuu/gdextension-to-module/README.md

 # GDExtension to Module

+5 Steps to Success in Godot from loser GDExtension to winner Module.

 Port your GDExtension addon to modules with minimal changes.
 The idea is that you will create a wrapper module that statically links with your addon, and for this you also need to build your addon statically.
 Thats it.

 # Template of Wrapper Module